For SSD recommendations, click here to visit the Best SSDs (Solid State Drives) For Your Money article.

 To briefly put things into context

-We’re at an interesting point in computer history where the computer industry is upgrading storage solution for computers by moving away from mechanical hard disk drives (HDDs) and towards Solid State Drives (SSDs).
+We’re at an wonderful point in computer history where the computer industry has upgraded storage solution for computers by now using Solid State Drives (SSDs) instead of mechanical hard disk drives (HDDs) on nearly all new computers.

 Why choose a SSD over a hard drive?

 Enough to offer you a better computer experience because it responds to your inputs much more quickly.
-Programs launch far more quickly, the Operating System starts in seconds and resumes from sleep instantaneously.
+Your PC feels more responsive, programs launch far more quickly, the Operating System starts in seconds and resumes from sleep nearly instantaneously.

 See the SSD FAQ for more details on SSDs.

 They also offer lower power consumption (longer battery life), less noise, no vibration, smaller physical size (smaller computers), higher reliability and higher resistance to shocks.

 Simply put, I cannot see any reason nowadays to get a computer with a hard drive, other than a lower cost for an higher capacity.
 That lower cost comes at the price of all the benefits that I just listed.

 As of 2020, common consumer SSD storage capacities are: 128GB, 256GB, 512GB, 1TB and 2TB.